mini print exhibit brings international artists to ithaca

 Taylor sees a shift in the way people approach sexual violence in younger generations.
 “College students may not even have a full grasp of the fact that even 10 years ago, this was the norm,” she says.

-She adds, “You have this kind of wave that brings up this conversation...of having an expectation of being heard and having some type of accountability for the people engaging in this behavior.”
+“You have this kind of wave that brings up this conversation...of having an expectation of being heard and having some type of accountability for the people engaging in this behavior.”

 Ithaca College introduces Opioid Overdose Training for Students and Staff